 “Very rewarding to help a colleague advance their career.”

-The CBDCE Mentor Spotlight Award recognizes a practicing CDCES who has participated in the CBDCE Mentorship Program that has demonstrated outstanding mentorship to mentees interested in sitting for the CDCES exam.
+The CBDCE Mentor Spotlight Award recognizes a practicing CDCES who has participated in the Mentorship Program and has demonstrated outstanding mentorship to mentees interested in sitting for the CDCES exam.
+In order to qualify for the award, nominees must actively take part in the program as a mentor, maintain CDCES active certification status, and be in good standing.